-The desk job: you just can’t seem get away from low back and neck pain.
+The desk job: you just can’t seem to get away from low back and neck pain.
 But would you change things up if your chiropractic physician told you to?
 Well, if you’re going to a Chiropractic Dubai then you’re going in the right direction to leave your back pains in the past.

 You might like your desk job, but your body probably hates it if you’re doing it the way most people do-sitting in the same position for hours on end.
 But how do you get away from your desk, or at least make your desk less harmful to your body, when your work can only be done at that desk?

 I’m glad you asked.
 Here’s some advice from your chiropractic physician.

 First, if you’re working at a desk all day, you’ve got to make sure your desk works for you.
 Set up your workspace in a way that is going to help you keep your back and neck in a comfortable position while you’re working.
 You might not know it, but your chair could be too low, your computer monitor too high, your keyboard too far away from your chest.

 All of these things and others combine to affect your posture-and when your posture is off for all those hours you’re pulling, your vertebrae and discs are going to pay for it.
 Some people go years without making adjustments to their workspaces, which is a big reason that many of them have to visit a doctor or chiropractor.